coderefinery/git-collaborative/_episodes/06-archaeology.md

 ## Going back in time

-- We do not have to branch from the tip of the branch (HEAD)
+We do not have to branch from the tip of the branch (HEAD).
-- We can branch from arbitrary (earlier) hash
+We can branch from arbitrary (earlier) hash:

 ```shell
 $ git checkout -b <name> <hash>
 ```

-- This is the recommended mechanism to inspect old code (hash abc123):
+This is the recommended mechanism to inspect old code (hash abc123):

 ```shell
 $ git checkout -b museum abc123  # create branch called "museum" from hash abc123